poojanagrawal/mesalabs-day1/lab1/README.md

 and put your name next to one set of parameters to claim it as yours.
 Modify your inlist accordingly.

-Given that there are more parameter sets than students here so you are able to test different parameters if time is permitting, though focus should be on completing this task and fully understanding it.
-Also, the bonus tasks in this lab are concerning running this set of parameters in a batch.
+Since there are more parameter sets available than there are students, you can test different parameters if time allows.
+However, the main focus should be on completing this task and fully understanding it.
+Additionally, the bonus tasks in this lab involve running this set of parameters in a batch.

 If you selected the **'no overshoot'** scheme from the spreadsheet, you should leave the overshoot scheme as an empty string, i.e.